GULibrarySandbox/data-vis-basics/content/5-voyant.md

 -----

 [voyant-tools.org](voyant-tools.org) is a plug and play tool for simple text analysis and visualisation.
 Voyant Tools will read and analyse a variety of documents types.
 You can upload single or multiple PDFs, insert mulitple URLs or copy and paste text into the search box.
+After analysis work, image files of visualisatios can be exported for further use.

 Voyant Tools is an open-source project and the code is available through GitHub.
 The code is under a GPL3 license and the content is under a Creative Commons By Attribution license.
 It is a scholarly project that is designed to facilitate reading and interpretive practices for digital humanities students and scholars as well as for the general public.